 • Plagiarism This refers to the use of another person’s work without giving due credit.

 While self-citation and self-referencing are common research methodology best practices among scientists, recent studies show rising trends in excessive self-citation.
-A 2017 study on citation metrics revealed that at least 250 scientists collected over 50% of their citations from themselves or their co-authors.
-This figure is significantly higher than the median self-citation rate of 12.7% (Ioannis et al., 2019).

 References: